Healthy snacks

 5 very ripe bananas, mashed with a fork

-1/3 cup room temperature coconut oil (melt it very briefly if it is too firm)
+1/3 cup room temperature coconut oil, or olive oil

 1/4 cup real maple syrup or date syrup